-The Committee on the Illicit Trade in Cultural Material aims to:
+The Community on the Illicit Trade in Cultural Material aims to:

 - prevent and contrast looting and illegal excavations;

 - limit trafficking and accept selling of cultural heritage to those objects that have a certificate of legal and ethical origin (e.g. as in the UNIDROIT convention (1995), or the Kulturgüterrückgabegesetz, Germany (1999 and 2007, see here), which is planned to be even stricter in 2016);

 - develop strategies for a common European legal basis for the protection of archaeological sites and material culture;

 - develop a code of conduct for archaeologists;